RequirementEngineering/ch-re-STDBrando/SRS.md

 - The employees in the clinic might not be experienced enough to use the system, so a little extra time is recommended to understand the use of the system.
 - Its important for the employees and administrator to have their passwords at hand since with these they can access the system.
 ##### Assumptions and dependencies
+* Assumptions
-* An Administrator should be able to modify all the data that the employee(user) can.
+  - An Administrator should be able to modify all the data that the employee(user) can.
-* The user should be able to work only with creating patient information, adding or modifying doctor information.
+  - The user should be able to work only with creating patient information, adding or modifying doctor information.
-* One employee should be using the system at the time.
+  - One employee should be using the system at the time.
-*
+* Dependencies
+  - The system should be running only on a windows OS.
 ## Specific requirements
 The specific actions that the system shall do will be described in this section.
 ##### External interfaces